sfergusond/Running2Win-Strava-Importer/README.md

 ![sucess](https://github.com/sfergusond/imgdump/blob/master/success.png?raw=true)

 ### If the program quits before all your runs are uploaded, or becomes stuck:

+You probably have typos in your login information:
 1) Close and re-open the terminal window
 2) Go to Strava and check the date of the most recent activity that was uploaded
 3) Re-run the program with Python Launcher
-4) Make sure you type prompt options exactly as they appear (ex. `google` is valid, `Google` is not, `2019-11-02` is valid, `2019-11-2` is not).
+4) Make sure you type prompt options exactly as they appear (ex. `2019-11-02` is valid, `2019-11-2` is not).
 Make sure your login info is also correct.

 # Features